festivals-in-thailand

 Buddhist Lent, also known as Khao Phansa, is observed in Thailand during the rainy season, which typically starts in July and lasts for three months.
 This period is dedicated to monks staying in their monasteries to meditate and study, as travel is difficult due to the rain.

 Buddhist Festivals Thailand during this time include special ceremonies and offerings to support the monks.
-Temples are adorned with lanterns and lights, and various merit-making activities take place.
+Temples are adorned with lanterns and lights, and various merit-making activities take place, which makes it one of the most popular religious festivals in Thailand.

 The festival is a time for reflection and spiritual growth.
 Visiting Thailand during Buddhist Lent offers a chance to witness the serene and contemplative side of Thai Buddhism, making it a meaningful part of the country’s cultural and religious calendar.